millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

     -   Upload the data to the OCI Object Storage ([link](https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingbuckets.htm) of documentation)

 -   Oracle SQL Developer (see [Oracle Technology Network download site](http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index.html)).
     We recommend that you download version 17.4 or later, because this version contains enhancements for key Autonomous DW Cloud features.
-SQL Developer 17.3.1 will also work with Autonomous DW Cloud; versions earlier than 17.3.1 will not.\
+SQL Developer 17.3.1 will also work with Autonomous DW Cloud; versions earlier than 17.3.1 will not.
-    **Note**:\
+    **Note**:
-    If you are a Windows user on 64-bit platform, download the 'Windows 64-bit with JDK 8 included' distribution as it includes both Java 8 and the Java Cryptography Extension (JCE) files necessary to run SQL Developer and connect to your Autonomous DW Cloud.\
+    If you are a Windows user on 64-bit platform, download the 'Windows 64-bit with JDK 8 included' distribution as it includes both Java 8 and the Java Cryptography Extension (JCE) files necessary to run SQL Developer and connect to your Autonomous DW Cloud.
     If you are a non-Windows user, download and install the appropriate [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for your Operating System.
 Download and extract the [Java Cryptography Encryption Archive](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) to the directory as indicated in the README.txt.

 # Create the tables

 ### STEP 1: Create Target Tables for Data Loading

--   Connected as your user in SQL Developer, copy and paste [this code snippet](./scripts/300/create_tables.txt) to SQL Developer worksheet.
+-   Connected as your user in SQL Developer, copy and paste <a href="./scripts/300/create_tables.txt" target="_blank">this code snippet</a> to SQL Developer worksheet.
 Take a moment to examine the script.
-Then click the **Run Script** button to run it as your user in SQL Developer.
+Then click the **Run Script** button to run it.
+<a href="theURL" target="_blank"></a>
     ![](./images/300/Picture300-2.png)

 Note that you do not need to specify anything other than the list of columns when creating tables in the SQL scripts.
 Also note that all the constraints are created as RELY DISABLE VALIDATE.